FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

     ![skipForNow][skipForNow]

-1. Finally select the **Open in current window** option.
+1. Finally, select the **Open in current window** option.

-It may takes a few second while VSCode build set all your project.
-Once it's done you will have a few files and folder.
+It may take a few seconds while VSCode build set all your project.
+Once it's done, you will have a few files and folders.
 We are now ready to create our Azure Function.

 ## Creating a DogDetector Azure Function

-There is many different type of Azure Function, or many different ways to interact with it.
+There are many different types of Azure Function, or many different ways to interact with it.
 In this workshop what we need is a Function that will get triggered every time a new image is uploaded into our Azure Blob Storage.
 We need a Blob trigger.

 1. From the Azure Function extension, click on the second icon (the lightning bolt with a little + sign).
-1. Select **BlobTrigger** as template.
+1. Select **BlobTrigger** as the template.
-1. Enter **DogDetector** as function name.
+1. Enter **DogDetector** as the function name.
 1. Enter **DogDemo.Function** as namespace.
 1. Enter **AzureWebJobsStorage** as settings from "local.settings.json"
-1. The name of our container is "images", so the path that our function will monitor is also **images**.
+1. The name of our container is "images" so the path that our function will monitor is also **images**.
 Enter Images.

 You should have a warning popup at this time.
 Since we won't debug it locally, we can **skip it for now**.